bryanyang0528/geocodeQuery/README.md

 This module is a wrapper of `google geocode api` (https://developers.google.com/maps/documentation/geocoding/#GeocodingRequests)

+**Geocoding** is the process of converting addresses *(like "1600 Amphitheatre Parkway, Mountain View, CA")* into geographic coordinates *(like latitude 37.423021 and longitude -122.083739)*, which you can use to place markers or position the map.

 ##Object
 geocodequery.**GeocodeQuery(*language*, *region*)**
  Only class for query geocode, have two parameters.